Cross-Domain Document Layout Analysis Using Document Style Guide: Introduction

+{We introduce the document layout-generator decorator discriminator (DL-GDD) framework to achieve practical cross-domain document layout analysis with style guidance.
+The DL-GDD comprises three essential components: document layout generator (DLG), document element decorator (DED), and document style discriminator (DSD).
+DLG is responsible for generating document layout boxes, whereas DED uses these layout boxes to create complete document pages following aesthetic norms.
+DSD leverages a fusion of comparison learning methods to guide the style of generated data.
+Our contributions can be summarized as follows.}

-\begin{itemize} \item We integrated cross-domain DLA tasks and document layout quality assessment tasks, we proposed an unsupervised framework that can be applied to two tasks. \item We propose an unsupervised method to alleviate the gap in cross-domain DLA.
-This method does not rely on annotated data.
-Besides, we extend the proposed method to make the method serve the quality assessment of the DLA.
-As far as we know, this method is the first unsupervised method for document layout quality assessment. \item We propose the document elements decorator to generate document pages by using document layout boxes.
-This method realizes document elements decorated to follow the specifications of aesthetic methods, document elements decorator provides support for the realization of the document quality assessment. \item The experimental results prove that our method has a significant effect on document quality assessment and cross-domain document layout analysis. \end{itemize}
+\begin{itemize} \item {We propose an unsupervised framework that integrates {cross-domain document layout analysis and document layout quality assessment tasks.}} \item {Our methodology introduces an unsupervised strategy to mitigate cross-domain disparities in document layout analysis, eliminating the need for annotated data.
+Furthermore, we extend the applicability of our method to document layout quality assessment, thereby establishing it as a pioneering, unsupervised approach for this task.} \item {We devised a document element decorator to generate document pages using layout boxes.} This method realizes document elements decorated to follow the specifications of aesthetic methods. {Moreover, the document element decorator supports document quality assessment.} \item Experimental results on four widely-used public datasets verify that our method is efficacious and robust for document quality assessment and cross-domain document layout analysis. \end{itemize}